whawker/react-jsx-highcharts/README.md

 Thanks to [Recharts](https://github.com/recharts/recharts) for the inspiration of building charts with separate components.

-Thanks to Highcharts themselves, obviously
+Thanks to Highcharts themselves, obviously.

+Thanks to @anajavi for all the help and support in maintaining this project.